pablogpena/phylaCOI/scripts/3_otu_generation/README.md

 ## Notes
-- The script automatically scans all subfolders under the specified root directory that contain an `output` subdirectory.
+- The script automatically scans all phylum folders under the specified abundance root.
 - The expected input file name is fixed as `aligned_sequences_mafft.fasta`.
 - Ensure VSEARCH is correctly installed and callable via the command `vsearch`.